Bali Beginnings is a drug-and-alcohol treatment centre, located in beautiful Bali.

 What is addiction to narcotics?

-Drug addiction is a chronic disease characterized by behavior and drug use that is compulsive or difficult to control despite the negative outcomes that result.
+Drug addiction is a chronic disease characterized by drug addiction symptoms including behavior and narcotic use that is compulsive or difficult to control despite the negative outcomes that result.
 Most people begin the process of through social or voluntary experimentation or through taking routine medication prescribed by health professionals for the treatment of an illness.
 Regular use of a narcotic can change the way the brain responds and affects an individuals self-control and impede their ability to resist taking drugs.
-These brain changes may be persistent, so substance abuse is considered a “recurrent” disease – people recovering from drug use disorders are at greater risk of re-drug use, even after years of not taking medication .
+These brain changes and drug effects may be persistent, so substance abuse is considered a “recurrent” disease – people recovering from drug use disorders are at greater risk of re-drug use, even after years of not taking medication .